 With superior optics at a good price, do you need to go to excessive price levels for a microscope to do this work?
 Not really.
 With the right solid entry level clinic scope you can get a great price, and with some creative modifications, have an upgrade path to empower it to do everything for live blood imaging that the most expensive scopes can do at half the cost.

-Biomedx learned long ago that it is important to stick with top tier optics and mechanics in a system and through creative modification and the tool & die of some custom parts, a top tier manufactured baseline microscope could adapt as needed to equal the imaging and performance of the most expensive microscopes from the top tier manufacturers.
+I learned long ago that it is important to stick with top tier optics and mechanics in a system.
+Through creative modification and the tool & die of some custom parts, a top tier manufactured baseline microscope could adapt as needed to equal the imaging and performance of the most expensive microscopes from the top manufacturers.
 The result – amazing value.

-Top tier manufacturers might be Olympus, Zeiss, Nikon.
-2nd tier (particularly where phase contrast is concerned) would be Meiji.
+I would consider top tier manufacturers to be Olympus, Zeiss, Nikon.
+A 2nd tier manufacturer (particularly where phase contrast is concerned) would be Meiji from Japan.
 And then there are scopes from Russia and China.
 China has flooded the market with low cost microscopes with many varied names.
-For our purposes and though we can acquire these systems, we have not been willing to compromise our quality standards and have not found any systems from China worthy of selling for our primary market.
-It is with these many inferior brands that we have found insufficient lighting capacity, optical quality, and questionable craftsmanship in some cases.
+For the clients of Biomedx, although these systems can be easily acquired, I have not been willing to compromise my quality, versatility or imaging standards and have yet to find the Chinese systems worthy for our primary market.
+It is with a number of inferior systems with various name plates that I’ve found insufficient lighting capacity, optical quality, and questionable craftsmanship in some cases.

 When you are looking to save money it is often true that you get what you pay for.
 I tell “shoppers” that are looking for the cheapest scope that yes they can find scopes that are less expensive -